open-telemetry/opentelemetry-specification/specification/overview.md

 ## Instrumentation adapters

-The inspiration of the project is to make every library and application manageable out of the box by instrumenting it with OpenTelemery.
+The inspiration of the project is to make every library and application manageable out of the box by instrumenting it with OpenTelemetry.
 However on the way to this goal there will be a need to enable instrumentation by plugging instrumentation adapters into the library of choice.
 These adapters can be wrapping library APIs, subscribing to the library-specific callbacks or